microsoft/app-store-vsts-extension/README.md

 We do not recommend using two-factor authentication if you're using Microsoft-hosted build agents.
 Apple authentication is region specific, and Microsoft-hosted agents may not be in the same region as your developer machine.
 Instead, we recommend that you create a separate Apple ID that doesn't have two-factor authentication enabled with a strong password and restricted access.
 See [this](https://docs.fastlane.tools/best-practices/continuous-integration/#separate-apple-id-for-ci) link for more details.

-If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the Apple App Store service endpoint.
+If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the Apple App Store service connection.

 1. Create the fastlane session token by following these [instructions](https://docs.fastlane.tools/best-practices/continuous-integration/#use-of-application-specific-passwords-and-spaceauth).

-2. Set this value on the Apple App Store service endpoint.
+2. Set this value on the Apple App Store service connection.

 ## Task Reference

-In addition to the custom service endpoint, this extension also contributes the following build and release tasks:
+In addition to the custom service connection, this extension also contributes the following build and release tasks:

 * [App Store Release](#app-store-release) - Allows automating the release of updates to existing iOS TestFlight beta apps or production apps in the App Store.